dantheman213/docker-gsmartcontrol-web-gui/README.md

 # smart-disk-check-suite

-GSmartControl and S.M.A.R.T. disk checks in a Docker container targeted for headless Linux server
+GSmartControl and automated S.M.A.R.T. disk checks in a Docker container targeted for headless Linux server.

 ## Features